gargibendale/Niramaya/README.md

 # निरामय

 ## free from illness.
 Niramaya is a mental health assistant and monitor app that becomes a virtual therapy assistant for you and also creates an in-depth mental health report for you.
-Apart from this there are several diagnosis tests which help you determine the severity of your mental illness.
+Apart from this there are several diagnosis tests which help you determine your mental illness.

 ## Getting Started